Receiz / FAQ

 Every handoff stays append-only, so you can prove who held what, when, and under which accepted terms.

-Interactive use-case map
+Interactive workflow map

-Creator-proof + custody + receiver-signoff by industry
+Creator-proof + custody + receiver-signoff across common workflows

-15 major industry tracks with role-level workflows
+15 broad workflow tracks with role-level examples

 Freelancer can use this to cut arguments, speed up approvals, and get paid faster.